-Regardless of our sexual orientation, many of us still catch ourselves jumping on the familiar anxiety train, feeling restless an uneasy.
-The experience of anxiety has an uncanny ability to take us out of the moment and into our head-space, in which we tend to conjure and replay the worst-case-scenarios about anything and everything.
+Regardless of our sexual orientation, many of us still catch ourselves jumping on the familiar anxiety train, feeling restless and uneasy.
+The experience of anxiety has an uncanny ability to take us out of the moment and into our head-space, in which we tend to conjure and replay the worst-case scenarios about anything and everything.
 The most enjoyable moments become void of pleasure and we are MIA to our family and loved ones.

 What causes anxiety?

 Finally, the Physical plane includes everything around us that can be experienced through our five senses, as well as our physical body.
-Physical plane is a manifestation of 3 higher non-physical planes (Spiritual, Mental and Emotional) into the tangible 3D reality.
-Attending to the non-physical aspects of our being through psychotherapy, counseling, personal growth and spiritual practices will ultimately reflect on the Physical plane and physiological balance will be restored.
+The physical plane is a manifestation of 3 higher non-physical planes (Spiritual, Mental, and Emotional) into the tangible 3D reality.
+Attending to the non-physical aspects of our being through psychotherapy, counseling, personal growth, and spiritual practices will ultimately reflect on the Physical plane and physiological balance will be restored.